 Questions to ask

-In addition to the questions that you've prepared to ask, don't hesitate to ask questions during your appointment at any time that you don't understand something.
+In addition to the questions that you've prepared to ask your counselor, don't hesitate to ask other questions during your appointment.

 Tests and diagnosis

 If it's suspected that you have Lynch syndrome, your doctor may ask you questions about your family history of colon cancer and other cancers.
 This may lead to other tests and procedures to diagnose Lynch syndrome.

 Your doctor may refer you for further Lynch syndrome evaluation if you have: